VTTCAU/VTT_TRACKING/Face_recog/README.md

+# Requirements:
+- python 3.5
+- pytorch 1.4
+- opencv
+- tensorboard (for Face Recognition -> will be changed to visdom)
+- visdom

 # Person identification using Face Recognition
 We mainly use ArcFace: Additive Angular Margin Loss for Deep Face Recognition method.
 The code is based on [ArcFace-pytorch](https://github.com/TreB1eN/InsightFace_Pytorch) implementation.